sckott/recology/_drafts/2020-08-17-taxizedb-update.md

 Three new data sources were added:

-- NCBI - all of this work was done by [Zebulun Arendsee](https://github.com/arendsee)
+- [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) - all of this work was done by [Zebulun Arendsee](https://github.com/arendsee)
-- World Flora Online - the replacement for The Plant List
+- [World Flora Online](http://www.worldfloraonline.org/) - the replacement for The Plant List
-- Wikidata - UPDATE ME WITH INFO, ZENODO DOWN RIGHT NOW
+- [Wikidata](https://zenodo.org/record/1213477) - the table `wikidata-taxon-info`, extracted taxon objects from Wikidata, last updated April 2018, on Zenodo

 <br>